 Of particular interest to the U.S. meat industry are the Food (Amendment) Regulations 2022 that came into effect as of July 31, 2022.
 The amendments make changes to the Food Regulations to allow the usage of Pathogen Reduction Treatments (PRTs) on raw meat.
 Also added to the Food Regulations is the Seventeenth Schedule that lists approved PRTs and their maximum permitted levels.
-A public consultation exercise on the use of PRTs was conducted from February to April 2022, and a stakeholder consultation exercise was conducted in 2020.
+The new PRT regulations will help to expand market access for U.S. meat products into Singapore, especially for beef and beef products.